epfl-ada/ada-2024-project-pada-wan/README.md

-# Market analysis for a too-good-to-fail and intensely delicious beer launch
 ## Abstract
 We are a group of students passionate about brewing, and eager to launch our first beer.
 We have therefore taken it upon ourselves to look at beer reviews, find the customer needs and succeed in our market entry.
 For this, we will first observe the global beer landscape to see how satisfied the customers are with the current market and if an entry is possible.
 In this case, we will analyse the favourable characteristics of the products in order to multiply our chances of a successful market entry.
 Once we have our product, we will develop a launch strategy containing A DAta-driven communication plan and launch schedule.
 All in all, we want to determine how to make the most successful newcomer beer!
 ## Research Questions
-### How to launch a successful beer?
+How to launch a successful beer?
-#### Product launch:
+Product launch:
-1. How does the choice of initial launch country affect the ratings and reception of a new beer brand?
-2. The growing hype around craft beers could lead to market saturation.
-Are newcomers welcome in the beer world?
-#### Creating the perfect product:
-3. What kind of customer do we want to market to?
-Which beers do they tend to review, where do they come from and where should we export to next?
-4. How does beer pricing affect the reviews and success of beer start-ups?
-5. What impact do different beer styles (e.g., ales, stouts) and other taste characteristics have on consumer perception of startup beer brands?
-#### Marketing strategy:
-6. What beer naming strategy can promote product success?
-7. How do seasonal trends affect beer perception and sales, and what are the optimal times of year to launch new beer products?
+	0. Dataset overview
+	0.1 : data processing and dataset enrichment
+1. What are good strategies to single out newcomers?
+2. What is the makeup of the ideal startup location (add type of beer)?
+3. When to launch a newcomer beer?

 ## Methods
 ### Data Preprocessing